 So how do you know which washer and dryer will be best for you?
 One that is both excellent at cleaning and drying without damaging your clothes too much?
 Here are the key features to look for to find the right laundry system.

 Why are front-load washers more expensive?
 For starters, they clean better, which is why they’re the standard in all commercial laundromats.
 By moving clothes through the water — instead of the water through the clothes — and doing so at a faster spin speed, they are better at removing soil from clothes.
-They also require much less water, and with less water to heat, significantly less energy use, making for more efficient appliances with significant energy savings.
+They also require much less water, and with less water to heat, significantly less energy, making for more efficient appliances with significant energy savings.
 They often have a larger capacity to handle bigger loads.
 With fewer moving parts, they do less wear and tear to your clothes AND break down less often.
 Plus, they’re easier to maintain.
+All you need to be wary of us mildew build-up in the door, which is easy enough to clean (GE even introduced its UltraFresh Vent System to improve air circulation in their front-load washers to reduce mildew and odors).
 Buy a front-load washer and promise us not to overload it.

 Steam washers use a mixture of steam and water cycles to supercharge your cleaning, starting with steam, adding water, then ending with steam.
 Because steam is water at a far higher temperature, it relaxes the fibers of clothing even more and is thus better at loosening dirt and stains deep in the fibers of clothes (basically, it’s a hot cycle on steroids).
 Steam washers are also better at killing germs, if sanitization is a concern for you.
 Steam washers effectively remove the need for prewash soaking or stain treatment.
 And ending with a steam cycle refreshes clothing and removes wrinkles.
 There are tradeoffs: the hotter your washer, the more energy used and the more wear and tear on your clothes.
 So we wouldn’t recommend using the steam washer every cycle, or even most cycles, but it’s a great “in-case-of-emergency” cycle to have at your disposal.